Lamu in Monsoon Season: Why June Through October Has a Magic the Dry Season Misses

 The Maulidi Festival

-The biggest reason to time a monsoon-season visit: Lamu's famous Maulidi festival, celebrating the Prophet Muhammad's birthday.
+The single biggest reason to time a monsoon-season visit: Lamu's famous Maulidi festival, celebrating the Prophet Muhammad's birthday.
 The exact dates shift with the Islamic calendar, but it often falls between September and November.

 Monsoon Light and Photography

-The monsoon brings a quality of light that the dry season can't match.
+The monsoon brings a quality of light the dry season can't match.
 Clouds create contrast.
 Post-rain surfaces gleam.
 The golden hour stretches longer, with clouds catching color from horizon to zenith.

 Lamu Old Town — already one of the most photogenic places in East Africa, with its narrow coral-stone alleys, intricately carved wooden doors, and hidden courtyards — looks extraordinary under monsoon light.
 The wet stone glows.
 The doorway carvings cast deeper shadows.
 The donkeys look even more philosophical than usual (they always look philosophical).